chandan3611/GreatStoneRating/ReadMe.md

 bond_ratings, fund_allocations, fund_config, fund_ratios, fund_specs, oth-er_specs, return_3year, return_5year, return_10year.

 # Files Description:
-bond_ratings consists of 12 columns which provide information on the bond rating percentage allocation of the mutual funds fund_allocations consists of 12 columns which provide information on the sector wise percentage allocation of the mutual funds fund_config comprises of 4 columns which comprise the metadata of the mutual funds fund_ratios consists of 8 columns which provides information on various fundamental ratios that describe the mutual funds fund_specs contains 9 columns which give information about the specifi-cations of the mutual funds other_specs contains 43 columns which give information of the other aspects of the mutual funds return_3years contains 17 columns which give information about 3 year return and ratios return_5years contains 17 columns which give information about 5 year return and ratios return_10years contains 17 columns which give information about 10 year return and ratios sample_submission contains the fund ids for which you need to provide the ratings for the submission file.
+bond_ratings consists of 12 columns which provide information on the bond rating percentage allocation of the mutual funds.

+fund_allocations consists of 12 columns which provide information on the sector wise percentage allocation of the mutual funds.

+fund_config comprises of 4 columns which comprise the metadata of the mutual funds.

+fund_ratios consists of 8 columns which provides information on various fundamental ratios that describe the mutual funds.

+fund_specs contains 9 columns which give information about the specifi-cations of the mutual funds.

+other_specs contains 43 columns which give information of the other aspects of the mutual funds.

+return_3years contains 17 columns which give information about 3 year return and ratios.

+return_5years contains 17 columns which give information about 5 year return and ratios.

+return_10years contains 17 columns which give information about 10 year return and ratios.

+sample_submission contains the fund ids for which you need to provide the ratings for the submission file.
 Please maintain the order of the fund ids as shown in this file.

 The tag column is a unique identifier and is also the same as the id.(i.e tag = id) *Please note that the details regarding what each column signifies has not been provided and it a part of the hackathon to read and figure out what each column represents.